crawl/crawl/crawl-ref/source/dat/strings/de/notes.md

 The German word Zauber can mean both magic and spell.

 - spell = Zauber or Zauberspruch
-- magic = Magie
+- magic = Magie or Zauberei

 Stab is the usual German word for both wand and staff.
 We used:

 - magic wand = Zauberstab
 - magic staff = magischer Stecken.
 Taken from [5].

-Lair can be translated as Versteck (which also means stash) or Höhle (cave).
+Lair can be translated as Versteck (which also means stash) or Höhle (which also means cave).
 We used:

 - Lair (of beasts) = Höhle (der Bestien)
 - stash (pile of items) = Versteck